Distribution

 Three networks carry music inside U.S. correctional facilities:

 You don't upload to a prison directly.
-You go through a music distributor that feeds the prison pipeline behind the scenes — Neurotic Media (which powers JPay and GTL) and Audible Magic / MediaNet (which reaches JPay, GTL, and federal TRULINCS).
-Pick the right distributor and the right pipeline, and your release lands on the kiosks.
+You go through a music distributor that feeds the prison pipeline behind the scenes — a specialized route most artists have never heard of.
+Pick the distributor that actually carries it and route the release correctly, and it lands on the kiosks; pick the wrong one and you never get in.

-How you get paid — and why you keep 100%
+How you get paid — and why you own your music

-Prison kiosks pay out at iTunes-equivalent rates: roughly $7 per album and $0.70 per track sold — and you keep 100% of the royalty.
-The facility adds its own fees on top, but those are paid by the buyer, not taken out of your cut.
+On the kiosks, music is bought, not streamed — a single sells for around $1.99 to the buyer, a paid download.
+You earn a share of every sale, and your exact terms go in writing before you pay.
 Sales reports typically land a couple months after a sale (the networks pay on a delay), so the money trickles in rather than arriving overnight — but it's real, recurring, and yours.

 The rules that get releases blocked